Zagrios/bs-manager/docs/wiki/Guides/Login/How-to-obtain-your-Oculus-Token/How-to-obtain-your-Oculus-Token.md

 2. Install the Oculus Rift app on your computer.

 > [!NOTE]
 >__If you bought Beat Saber from the Quest store, it won't appear in your Rift library by default.
-To download it with [BSManager](https://www.bsmanager.io), first claim it from its store page.__
+To download it with [BSManager](https://www.bsmanager.io), first follow [this guide](https://github.com/Zagrios/bs-manager/wiki/how-to-claim-oculus-desktop-version) claim it from its store page.__

 ## Step 2 - Open developer tools